ksvendetta/coppersplice/replit.md

 - All app assets cached for instant offline loading
 - No server required after initial load **Browser-Based Persistence:** IndexedDB stores all data locally, persists indefinitely unless user clears browser data.
-**Error Handling & Recovery:** Graceful 404 error handling for stale data, automatic cache invalidation, Refresh button for manual data sync.
+**Error Handling & Recovery:** Graceful 404 error handling for stale data, automatic cache invalidation.
 **Checkbox-Based Splicing with Automatic Range-Based Circuit Matching:**
 - Simple checkbox to mark Distribution circuits as spliced, automatically searching all Feed cables for a matching circuit using range-based matching.
 - **Range-Based Matching Logic:** Distribution circuit matches a Feed circuit if (1) both have the same prefix (part before comma), and (2) the Distribution circuit's numeric range from the circuit ID is within the Feed circuit's numeric range from the circuit ID.